Science

 In the Upper School, science students are challenged to think critically about complex problems.
 They learn to approach both quantitative and qualitative questions systematically, to problem solve effectively, and to make connections beyond the classroom.

 Especially motivated students can enroll in the three-year long Science Research and Design program which will enable them to understand science as a dynamic, changing field rather than as a static body of knowledge.
-The sequence culminates in an original research project that includes a presentation and a scientific journal article.
+The sequence culminates in an original research project that includes a presentation and an online scientific journal article.

 Biology